hi-jin/logseq-ask-pdf/README.md

 Before using the plugin, you need to set up your OpenAI API key:

 1. Go to the plugin settings
-2. Enter your OpenAI API key in the designated field
+2. Enter your OpenAI API key or the API key for your local OpenAI-compatible model in the designated field
+3. (Optional) If using a local model, set the Embedding Model Host and LLM Model Host to your local server's URL

 ## Usage